RLD-TEAM/RLD-bookies/README.md

 As a User, I want my app to be visually stunning.

 # Dependencies installed
-Express.js
+Express.js,
-Express-session
+Express-session,
-Nodemon
+Nodemon,
-Sequelize
+Sequelize,
-Sqlite
+Sqlite,

 # How to run app
-node run seed
+node run seed,
 node server.js

 # Tools used